DUI Lawyer in Bethlehem, PA

 There are many different defenses your lawyer may employ to show you shouldn’t be found guilty of DUI.
 Some of the most common include:

-• You weren’t in actual control of the movement of the vehicle (75 Pa.
+• You didn’t control the vehicle’s movement (75 Pa.
 C.S. § 3802).

 • There was no probable cause to pull you over in the first place.